-We’ve all seen films that scare us, make us laugh and bring us to tears, but how often do you see a film that totally changes your life?
-Veganism, the practice of abstaining from the use of animal products, particularly in diet, is on the rise all over the and for many people, the decision to go meat and dairy-free has been in some way influenced by the world of film.
+We’ve all seen movies that scare us, bring us to tears and make us laugh but how often do you watch a movie that totally changes your life?
+Veganism, the practice of abstaining from the use of animal products, particularly in diet, is on the rise all over the and a lot of people, this decision has been in some way influenced by the world of film.
 Whether it’s seeing footage of animals suffering or discovering farming’s damaging environmental effects, a single film can change the way people choose to live their lives.

 With 1st of November celebrated as World Vegan Day all around the world, since 1994, by Vegans to point out the benefits of veganism for humans, animals and the environment, we’ve got something in store for you.
 If you’re looking for powerful movies to recommend to your friends and family, or if you’re thinking of giving up meat and dairy to turn vegan yourself, here are 8 documentaries you absolutely need to watch.